-Join Bryan O'Neil Hughes for an in-depth discussion in this video Working with the Silver Efex plugin for Photoshop , part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Working with the Silver Efex plugin for Photoshop , part of Lightroom and Photoshop: Black-and-White Photography.

 - Okay, so we've looked at just how far you can go with Lightroom and Photoshop.
 You can do just about anything in black and white, to your images.
 But, the truth is, there's even more out there and I wanted to talk about one of my very favorite plugins.
 I think part of what makes Photoshop Photoshop, is that it's extensible.
 So, this is a plugin by a company called Nik.
 You could go to Google site, they actually purchased this years ago.
 If you just Google Silver Efex, E-F-E-X, it'll take you to this collection.

 They have all sorts of plugins here.
 You can buy these.
 They're really really powerful.
 What's great is you can also try them.
 There's trial link here and you can pull down a Free Trial period of Silver Efex.
 It's available as a plugin for Lightroom in Photoshop, and it's also available as it's own stand-alone product.
 Let me show you how it works within the context of Photoshop, since that's where we've been spending so much of our time.
 Okay, so here's a flat image, just the way it came off the camera.
 And rather than going through Camera Raw or go through Layers, let me show you the workflow for Silver Efex Pro.

 It's installed here, right in my filters.
 I've got all of these different plugins and Silver Efex Pro is dedicated to black and white.
 And once this loads, you see that it's very similar to Lightroom, which is to say that on the left hand side, I've got a bunch of presets.
 And they're all called WYSIWYG, or What You See Is What You Get presets.
 I can click on the one I want, and then I refine the image on the right, just like I would in Lightroom.
 So, if I want that to be a little brighter, a little less contrast.